 How to Include Error Handling in VBA Code

-For Microsoft® Access, Excel and Word, how to include error handling in VBA code to intercept and process errors if and when they occur.
+For Microsoft® Access, Excel and Word, how to include error handling in Visual Basic for Applications (VBA) code to intercept and process errors when they occur.

 Preface

-Errors occur during the execution of a VBA function or sub procedure due to a variety of reasons, including the use of incorrect code and the macro running under circumstances for which it was not intended.
+Errors occur during the execution of a VBA procedure due to a variety of reasons, including the use of incorrect code or the code attempting to run under circumstances for which it was not intended.

-Introducing error trapping in all your VBA procedures puts you in control of errors and in a position to direct the code to make appropriate responses.
+Introducing error handling (error trapping) in all your VBA procedures puts you in control of errors when they occur — puts you in the position to do something about them before they cause any harm.

-By managing errors you can spare your users from being thrown into a panic at not knowing how to respond to threatening looking error messages, like this one.
+By managing errors you can spare your users from being thrown into a panic at not knowing how to respond to a panic-inducing error messages, like this one;

-Failure to include error handling may result in unwelcome and undesirable behaviour of the software.
-Your users could be faced with loss of changes they have made to their data or application, or with their application freezing and refusing to function at all.
+Failure to include error handling may result in unwelcome and undesirable behaviour of the software — your users could be faced with corruption of their data.

 There are a number of ways in which you might choose to include code for error handling in a macro.
 This is the skeleton code for a simple way: